Bloopez/SecretSignal/README.md

 ## Features
 AES Encryption - Command(payload) is encrypted in AES for delivery to the DNS TXT record

-SSL Encryption - Retrieval of payload goes through HTTPS
+SSL Encryption - Retrieval of payload is through HTTPS protocol

 Execute recieved command via powershell